Hexlet/docs/conceptual-specifications.md

 ## Overview

+A Hexlet course is a short, concise course which covers a particular area.
+We believe that most of traditional large courses should be divided into smaller parts, for example, "C programming language" is actually a number of courses – "Intro to C", "Memory management in C", "Working with files in C", etc.

 Hexlet lesson can include up to three parts:

 * **Theory**.
 Goal: to introduce the user to some new concept or idea.